sheryew/tp/docs/UserGuide.md

 - `list` Lists all employees in the employee list.
 - `list d/Engineering` Lists all employees in the Engineering department.

+### Deleting an employee : `delete`

+Delete an employee in the employee list by the specified index.

+Format: `delete INDEX`

+- Deletes the employee at the specified `INDEX`.
+- The index refers to the index number shown in the displayed employee list.
+- The index **must be a positive integer** 1, 2, 3, …​

+Examples:

+- `list` followed by `delete 2` deletes the 2nd person in the employee list.
+- `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

 ### Editing an employee's information : `edit`

 Edits an existing employee in the employee list by the specified index.